top of page

 Newborn Baby Foot

-INFANT BODYWORK
+INFANT BODYWORK &

 CARISSA GUILEY, MS, CCC-SLP, CLC

-Nourish Therapy was founded by Carissa Guiley, a Speech-Language Pathologist and Certified Lactation Counselor, specializing in pediatric feeding, tongue ties and myofunctional disorders.
+Nourish Therapy was founded by Carissa Guiley, a Speech-Language Pathologist and Certified Lactation Counselor, specializing in infant feeding, tongue ties and myofunctional disorders.
 She graduated with a Bachelor of Science in Nutrition from Seattle Pacific University in 2012, a Bachelor of Science in Communication Disorders from Utah State University in 2015, and a Masters of Science in Communication Sciences and Disorders from the University of Wisconsin-Eau Claire in 2018.
-She is a member of the American Speech-Language-Hearing Association (ASHA), holds the Certificate of Clinical Competence (CCC), and has been honored with the ASHA ACE award for her dedication to continuing education.
+She is a member of the American Speech-Language-Hearing Association (ASHA), holds the Certificate of Clinical Competence (CCC), and has been honored to receive two ASHA ACE awards for her dedication to continuing education.

 bottom of page